gookit/easytpl/_examples/go-template-doc.md

 {{pipeline}}
 ```

-he default textual representation (the same as would be printed by fmt.Print) of
+he defaults textual representation (the same as would be printed by fmt.Print) of
 the value of the pipeline is copied to the output.

     {{"output" | printf "%q"}}